Toronto Pearson International Airport

-It is the largest and busiest airport in Canada, handling 50.5 million passengers in 2019.
-As of 2019, it was the second-busiest international air passenger gateway in the Americas (behind John F. Kennedy International Airport) and the 30th-busiest airport in the world by passenger traffic.

-Toronto Pearson is the primary hub for Air Canada.
-It also serves as a hub for WestJet, cargo airline FedEx Express, and as a base of operations for Air Transat and Sunwing Airlines.
-Toronto Pearson is operated by the Greater Toronto Airports Authority (GTAA) as part of Transport Canada's National Airports System, and is the largest airport in the world with facilities for United States border preclearance.
+Toronto Pearson is the primary global hub for Air Canada.
+It also serves as a hub for Porter Airlines and WestJet, as a focus city for Air Transat, and a base of operations for Flair Airlines.
+Pearson is operated by the Greater Toronto Airports Authority (GTAA) as part of Transport Canada's National Airports System and is supported by around 50,000 workers.
+The airport maintains facilities for United States border preclearance.

 An extensive network of non-stop domestic flights is operated from Toronto Pearson by several airlines to all major and many secondary cities across all provinces and territories of Canada.
-Since 2014, over 75 airlines operated around 1,250 daily departures from the airport to more than 180 destinations across five continents.
+As of 2025, more than 50 airlines operate non-stop or direct flights from Pearson to more than 180 destinations across all six inhabited continents.